lmiller165/frogger-with-python-turtle-graphics/README.md

 ![](images/game-board.png)

-**Game Play**
+**Game Objective**
 The objective of Frogger is to cross to the green finish line without colliding with the bouncing balls.
-If you hit one of the balls your frog will be sent back to start.
+If you hit one of the balls, your frog will return to start.
 Reach the green line and you win!

 **Game Controls**
 Use your keyboard arrows to control your frog.
 You may move up, downn, forwards, and backwards.